Dr.MycoTek

 Why Cap Colour Is a Starting Point, Not an Answer

 Cap colour is typically the first feature a forager notices, which makes it a natural starting point for identification.
-However, experienced mycologists know that colour is one of the least reliable diagnostic features in isolation.
+Experienced mycologists know, however, that colour is one of the least reliable diagnostic features in isolation.
 Mushroom caps change colour with age, moisture content, sun exposure, and even time of day.
 A cap that appears dark brown when wet may dry to a pale tan within hours.
 Hygrophanous species (like many Psathyrella and Conocybe) undergo dramatic colour shifts as they lose moisture.
 Despite these limitations, colour combined with other features — habitat, season, gill structure, spore print — becomes a powerful narrowing tool.
-Dr. MycoTek uses colour as the first filter in a multi-step identification process, not as the final answer.
+Dr. MycoTek uses colour as the first filter in a multi-step process, then asks the questions that separate the candidates.

-Red and orange caps produce some of the most visually striking fungi in the forest.
+Red and orange caps include some of the most distinctive edibles and some dangerous look-alikes.
 The most sought-after orange mushroom is the chanterelle (Cantharellus cibarius), with its egg-yolk golden-orange cap, false gills (blunt, forking ridges rather than blade-like gills), and fruity apricot scent.
 Its dangerous look-alike, the Jack O'Lantern (Omphalotus olearius), has a similar orange colour but grows in dense clusters from buried wood and has true blade-like gills.
-Bright red species include the iconic Fly Agaric (Amanita muscaria) — red cap with white warts — which is toxic (contains ibotenic acid and muscimol) though rarely fatal.
-The Scarlet Waxy Cap (Hygrocybe coccinea) is a small, brilliant red mushroom found in grasslands.
-Lobster mushrooms (Hypomyces lactifluorum) show bright reddish-orange but are actually a parasitic fungus coating a host Russula or Lactarius.
+Fly Agaric (Amanita muscaria) is red with white warts and is toxic.
+The single most important feature to check with any orange mushroom: does it have true gills or false ridges underneath?
+Run your finger across — true gills feel like sharp-edged blades, false ridges feel like smooth, rounded bumps.

 White mushrooms demand the most caution because this group includes both common edibles and the deadliest species on the continent.
-White button mushrooms (Agaricus bisporus) and field mushrooms (Agaricus campestris) have white caps but critically have pink-to-brown gills that darken with age and produce dark brown spore prints.
-The Destroying Angel (Amanita bisporigera/virosa) is pure white with white gills that stay white, a ring on the stem, and a volval sac at the base — it contains lethal amatoxins.
-Giant puffballs (Calvatia gigantea), unmistakable when large, are white and edible when the interior is uniformly white — but very young puffball-like structures could be Death Cap eggs.
-Always slice any round white mushroom in half to check the interior.
+White button mushrooms and field mushrooms (Agaricus) have white caps but critically have pink-to-brown gills that darken with age and produce dark brown spore prints.
+The Destroying Angel (Amanita bisporigera) is pure white with white gills that stay white, a ring on the stem, and a volval sac at the base — it contains lethal amatoxins.
+Giant puffballs are white and edible when the interior is uniformly white — always slice any round white mushroom in half.
 If you see the outline of a developing cap and stem inside, it is an Amanita egg, not a puffball.
+The diagnostic question with any white mushroom: do the gills stay white throughout its life, or do they change colour?

 Brown Mushrooms: The Identification Challenge

-Brown is the most common cap colour in the mushroom kingdom and the most difficult colour group to identify.
-This vast category includes hundreds of species across dozens of genera, ranging from prized edibles to deadly poisons.
-Edible brown species include shiitake (Lentinula edodes, cultivated), porcini (Boletus edulis, with a spongy pore surface rather than gills), honey mushrooms (Armillaria mellea complex, growing in clusters on wood), and chestnut mushrooms (Pholiota adiposa).
-Dangerous brown species include deadly Galerina (Galerina marginata), a small wood-growing mushroom with a ring on the stem and rusty-brown spore print, and several toxic Cortinarius species.
-Brown mushrooms almost always require additional features beyond colour for identification — spore print colour, gill attachment, ring presence, substrate, and habitat are all essential.
+Brown is the most common cap colour and the most difficult group to identify.
+This vast category includes hundreds of species ranging from prized edibles to deadly poisons.
+Edible brown species include porcini (Boletus edulis, with a spongy pore surface rather than gills), honey mushrooms (Armillaria, growing in clusters on wood), and chestnut mushrooms (Pholiota adiposa).
+Dangerous brown species include deadly Galerina (Galerina marginata), a small wood-growing mushroom with a ring on the stem and rusty-brown spore print.
+Brown mushrooms almost always require additional features beyond colour for a confident ID: spore print colour, gill attachment, ring presence, substrate, and habitat are all essential.
+Dr. MycoTek treats every brown mushroom identification as multi-step by default.

 Yellow and Green Mushrooms

 Yellow caps are found across several genera with dramatically different edibility profiles.
 Chicken of the Woods (Laetiporus sulphureus) has bright yellow-orange shelf-like brackets growing on hardwood — pore surface underneath, no gills.
-The toxic Sulphur Tuft (Hypholoma fasciculare) is yellow-green with gills and grows in clusters on stumps — it causes severe GI distress.
-The Jack O'Lantern mushroom can appear yellowish-orange.
-Yellow waxy caps (Hygrocybe species) are small grassland mushrooms, mostly edible but difficult to identify to species.
-Greenish caps are uncommon but critically important to recognize: the Death Cap (Amanita phalloides) often has a greenish-olive to yellowish-green cap, and the Green-Spored Parasol (Chlorophyllum molybdites) has a white cap with greenish tones as it matures — this is the most commonly consumed poisonous mushroom in North America.
+The toxic Sulphur Tuft (Hypholoma fasciculare) is yellow-green with gills and grows in clusters on stumps.
+Greenish caps are uncommon but critically important: the Death Cap (Amanita phalloides) often has a greenish-olive to yellowish-green cap, and the Green-Spored Parasol (Chlorophyllum molybdites) has a white cap with greenish tones as it matures — this is the most commonly consumed poisonous mushroom in North America.
+Any yellow-green mushroom warrants careful examination of gills, spore print, and stem base.

 How Moisture Affects Colour Interpretation

 Many mushroom species are hygrophanous, meaning their cap colour changes significantly based on moisture content.
-A hygrophanous cap will appear dark brown or reddish-brown when wet and fade to a pale tan, buff, or even whitish when dry.
-This colour change typically starts at the centre or margin of the cap and progresses across the surface, creating a two-toned appearance during the transition.
+A hygrophanous cap will appear dark brown or reddish-brown when wet and fade to pale tan or whitish when dry.
+This colour change typically starts at the centre or margin and progresses across the surface, creating a two-toned appearance during the transition.
 This phenomenon is common in genera like Psathyrella, Conocybe, Kuehneromyces, and some Mycena.
-If you are trying to identify a mushroom by colour and it has been raining, or if the cap appears to have two distinct colour zones, the mushroom is likely hygrophanous.
-Photograph it wet and return an hour later to photograph it dry — providing both images to Dr. MycoTek dramatically improves identification accuracy.
+If a cap has two distinct colour zones, the mushroom is likely hygrophanous — photograph it wet and return an hour later to photograph it dry.
+Providing both images gives Dr. MycoTek much more to work with.

-Using Colour With Other Features for Reliable ID
+Using Colour With Other Features for a Reliable ID

 The most effective identification strategy uses cap colour as the first filter, then narrows candidates using structural features, habitat, and spore print.
-For example: a brown mushroom is impossibly broad, but a brown mushroom with pores (not gills) growing from soil near oak trees in autumn with white flesh that does not stain blue narrows the candidates to a handful of Boletus species.
+A brown mushroom is impossibly broad, but a brown mushroom with pores (not gills) growing from soil near oak trees in autumn with white flesh that does not stain blue narrows the candidates to a handful of Boletus species.
 Similarly, an orange mushroom is ambiguous, but an orange shelf fungus with pores growing on a hardwood log is almost certainly Chicken of the Woods.
-Dr. MycoTek's colour-based identification works best when you also provide: what is underneath the cap (gills, pores, teeth), where the mushroom was growing, what trees are nearby, whether the mushroom was solitary or in clusters, and the approximate cap diameter.
+Dr. MycoTek's colour-based approach works best when you also provide: what is underneath the cap, where the mushroom was growing, what trees are nearby, whether the mushroom was solitary or in clusters, and the approximate cap diameter.

 What You Get